 for the JDBC specification.
 Currently, the page documenting this is in

 "DOC_ROOT/docs/guide/jdbc/spec/jdbc-spec.frame.html", where DOC_ROOT is either the local root directory location for your Oracle JDK.

 If you attempt to retrieve data that doesn't map to the data type specified in the

 get an error.
 If, for example, you refer to a non-integer type in the

 The JDBC 2.0 specification also provided for a set of

 getXXX methods.
 They, of course, assume you have an updateable

 updateXXX methods can be used to change column values in a row or they can be used to insert a row in a table.
 In the first case, if you need to change the name of a hospital stored in our Hospital Project database, you might create an updateable

 ResultSet, position the cursor to the row that needs to be changed, invoke the appropriate method to change the hospital name, and then call the method to update that row.

-The following FlipBook explains what the code might look like.
+The following Slide Show explains what the code might look like.